JeffreyLuo333/MusicEmotionDetection/README.md

 The key conclusion is A2Mid2E-Joint comes very close to the reference model of A2E, with just 0.01 drop in accuracy in exchange for explainability.
 Hence I have decided to choose both A2E and A2Mid2E-Joint for my experimentations.

 ### 3.5 Datasets used
 For the datasets, we utilized Aljanaki & Soleymani's [Mid-level Perceptual Features dataset](https://osf.io/5aupt/) for mid-level feature annotations.
 For the emotion prediction experiments, the [Music and emotion stimulus dataset](https://osf.io/p6vkg/) was employed.
 This dataset includes a collection of music and participants ratings of emotions for a selected short clips of film soundtracks that have been used to study emotion recognition and induction in music ([A comparison of the discrete and dimensional models of emotion in music.
-Psychology of Music, 39(1), 18-49](https://doi.org/10.1177/0305735610362821).Eerola and Vuoskoski, 2011).
+Psychology of Music, 39(1), 18-49](https://doi.org/10.1177/0305735610362821), Eerola and Vuoskoski, 2011).

+### 3.6 Training
+To be updated soon with Python codes.

+### 3.5 Experiments
+To be updated soon with results showing nearly 80% accuracy across various music pieces.